gsbrodal/gsbrodal.github.io/ipsa/install-windows.md

 ## CPython, pip, and IDLE

-From [python.org](https://www.python.org/downloads) you can download the reference implementation of Python, nicknamed CPython (since it is coded in C):
+From [python.org](https://www.python.org/downloads) you can download the reference implementation of Python, nicknamed CPython (since it is coded in the programming language C).
+With Python 3.14 (October 2025), Python should now be installed using the Python install manager.

 * Open [www.python.org/downloads](https://www.python.org/downloads)
-* Select "Download Python 3.13.0" or newer
+* Select "Download Python install manager"
-* Download "Windows installer (64-bit)"
-* Run the downloaded application, e.g python-3.13.0-amd64.exe
+* Run the downloaded application, e.g python-manager-25.2.msix
-* Select "Add python.exe to PATH"
+* Remember to answer YES when asked "Add commands directory to your PATH now?"
-* Select "Install now"

 _Note_.
 By default a 64-bit Windows version of Python is installed.
 For memory consuming Python programs on Windows (requiring above 2GB of RAM), it is important that you download the 64 bit version of Python, also available at [www.python.org/downloads/windows](https://www.python.org/downloads/windows) as "Windows installer (64-bit)".
 The 32-bit version is "Windows installer (32-bit)", and limits your programs to using 2GB of RAM.

-Additional **Python packages** are installed using the program "pip3", included in the above download.
+Additional **Python packages** are installed using the module "pip", included in the above download.
 To e.g. install the _SciPy_ package that will be used in the course (see [SciPy.org](https://www.scipy.org) for more information on the package):

 * Open a Command Prompt (Windows-key + type "cmd")
-* Run "pip3 install scipy"
+* Run "python -m pip install scipy"

 Part of the download is **IDLE**, an **integrated development environment** for Python.
 Existing Python files (ending on .py) can be opened and edited in IDLE by right-clicking on the file and selecting "Edit with IDLE".
 The IDLE application should also appear in your Windows Start menu (or Windows-key + "IDLE").